-The following table reflects information about securities authorized for issuance under the Company's equity compensation plans as of January 29, 2016.
+The following table reflects information about securities authorized for issuance under the Company's equity compensation plans as of January 27, 2017.

-Number of securities to be issued upon Weighted-average Number of securities exercise of exercise price of remaining available for Plan Category Equity compensation plans approved by security holders Equity compensation plans not approved by security holders outstanding options, outstanding future issuance warrants and options, under equity N. G. rights warrants and compensation plans Plan Category (in thousands) rights (in thousands) Equity compensation plans approved by security holders 284 681 Equity compensation plans not approved by security holders Total 284 681
+Plan Category Number of securities to be issued upon exercise of outstanding options, warrants and rights (in thousands) Weighted-average exercise price of outstanding options, warrants and rights Number of securities remaining available for future issuance under equity compensation plans (in thousands) Equity compensation plans approved by security holders 321 - 570 Equity compensation plans not approved by security holders - Total 321 570

-^{} Represents shares of common stock that may be issued pursuant to the Lands' End, Inc. 2014 Stock Plan as amended (the "2014 Stock Plan").
+Represents shares of common stock that may be issued pursuant to the Lands' End, Inc. 2014 Stock Plan as amended (the "2014 Stock Plan").
 Awards under the 2014 Stock Plan may be restricted stock, stock unit awards, incentive stock options, nonqualified stock options, stock appreciation rights, or certain other stock-based awards.
-The numbers shown exclude shares covered by an outstanding plan award that, subsequent to January 29, 2016, ultimately are not delivered on an unrestricted basis (for example, because the award is forfeited, canceled or used to satisfy tax withholding obligations).
+The numbers shown exclude shares covered by an outstanding plan award that, subsequent to January 27, 2017, ultimately are not delivered on an unrestricted basis (for example, because the award is forfeited, canceled or used to satisfy tax withholding obligations).